The Top Things To Do in Malta and Gozo [25 Most Instagrammable Spots]

-The Mediterranean island nation’s capital and a World Heritage site, Valetta with its grand churches, museums and palaces could be considered an open-air museum.
+The Mediterranean island nation’s capital Valetta, with its grand churches, museums, and palaces, could be considered an open-air museum.

 The walled city was established by the Knights of St. John in the 1500s and is now Malta’s principal cultural, administrative, and commercial centre.
 Throughout the years, Valletta has welcomed emperors, heads of state, artists, and poets.

-Wander the streets and piazzas of the European capital of culture 2018 marveling at its interesting history and Baroque character as you hunt for the most Instagrammable spot.
+Wander the streets and piazzas of the European capital of culture 2018, marvelling at its interesting history and Baroque character as you hunt for the most Instagrammable spot.
+It won’t take too long to find though, as this area is utterly captivating.